rachidfahmi/UAV_Swarm_Project/README.md

 6. **Decentralized Coordination:** Test trade-offs between communication overhead and exploration efficiency

 The project demonstrates not just working code, but a rigorous, reproducible simulation artifact suitable for research publication or academic extension.

----

-## Citation / License

-[Add license and citation information as applicable.]